ELEVATE-Project/documents/src/docusaurus/docs/feedbackformentors.md

 import PartialExample from './_mentored.mdx';

-# How Mentors Can Provide a Feedback on a Session
+# How Mentors Can Provide Feedback on a Session
-At the end of the session, the host can share their feedback by providing their rating of the session.
+At the end of the session, the mentor can share feedback by providing a rating for the session.

 1. After the session, go to <PartialExample mentored />.